 "Our world came crashing down when we learned Chris had Hodgkin's Lymphoma," recalled his mother, Debbie.
 "Because he was still considered a minor, Chris was treated at a pediatric hospital in Philadelphia.
 He started chemotherapy and college in the same week."

 Chris had successful treatment and continued along with his studies.
 Although the Lyons' were pleased with their son's care, they brought Chris to Fox Chase Cancer Center for a second opinion on his treatment recommendations.
-They met with a care team including medical oncologist Mitchell Smith, MD.
 "My parents really liked the doctors at Fox Chase, but we decided to stay where we were," explained Chris.

 "We decided to switch to Fox Chase for good."

 In January 2006, Chris's doctors found something suspicious on his PET scan.
-"That's when we decided to switch to Fox Chase for good," said Chris, who became a patient of Dr. Smith's.
-Chris's first step at Fox Chase was surgery to remove his spleen, followed by radiation therapy that summer.
+"That's when we decided to switch to Fox Chase for good," said Chris.
+His first step at Fox Chase was surgery to remove his spleen, followed by radiation therapy that summer.
 James C. Watson, MD, a surgical oncologist, performed the procedure and Chris recovered nicely.
 He took a break from treatment and had another course of radiation the following fall.

 Chris's doctor suggested an alternative to bone marrow transplant - and it worked.